Stochastic dissipative systems in Banach spaces driven by L\'evy noise: The deterministic equation with a dissipative drift term

 \section{The deterministic equation with a dissipative drift term}

-In this section, we will study the auxiliary evolution equation associated with \eqref{eqFO}, that we have used in Section \ref{WP-SPDE} to prove the main result of the paper.
+In the second part of the appendix, we will study the auxiliary evolution equation associated with \eqref{eqFO}, that we have used in Section \ref{WP-SPDE} to prove the main result of the paper.
 We aim for a result similar to the one in \cite[Section 7.2.3]{Dap-Zab2014} for the Brownian case.
 However, in the Lévy case, we encounter less regularity in time.
 Additionally, we provide some finer estimates.

-In all this section we fix $T>0$ and $f:[0,+\infty){\rightarrow} E$ which is a càdlàg function.
+In all this section we fix $T>0$ and $f:[0,T]{\rightarrow} E$ which is a càdlàg function.
 We consider the following evolution equation